What is Ayurveda

 The salary after completing ayurveda course varies depending upon the role opted by the practitioner.
 The salary after completing ayurveda course ranges between Rs 20,000 per month to INR 50,000 per month.
 However, it differs from role to role.
 The salary for post graduates is comparatively higher, their stipend ranges between Rs 40,000 to 50,000 per month.

-Ayurveda courses can be opted by the students who have keen interest in medicinal treatment and learning.
-Students aspiring to pursue ayurveda course must consist of the following skill sets or develop the same by the end of the course:
+Ayurveda courses can be opted by students who have keen interest in medicinal treatment and learning.
+Students aspiring to pursue Ayurveda course must consist of the following skill sets or develop the same by the end of the course:

 Course Curriculum for BAMS

-BAMS course is a 5.5 years program, wherein 4.5 years are academic studies and last one year is internship.
+BAMS course is a 5.5-year program, wherein 4.5 years are academic studies and the last year is an internship.
 Each academic year is divided into 1.5 years.
-Check the curriculum of BAMS year wise.
+Check the curriculum of BAMS year-wise.

 First professional course